When should I go?

 How can I transport my bike while in Austria?

 The OeBB - Austrian Federal Railways - offer substantial services for cyclists.
 Practically all local trains will carry your bikes in the baggage car.
 For long-distance trains (IC or EC trains) carefully check the timetable for a bicycle symbol next to the train number.
 You will need to purchase a ticket for your bike and personally bring it to the baggage car for loading.
 This will make sure that your bike will be on the same train with you.

 Where do I stay along the way?

 Along most major bike routes, many hotels and inns have adapted to cyclists and will welcome you with open arms.
 Many of them offer basic bike services such as lockable bike racks, tools etc. Be aware that most pensions and inns along the major bike routes tend to be of the no-frills variety, but are very charming and intimate.

 What do I need to watch out for?

-Austrian law sets specific requirements for bicycle equipment: at least two independently operating brakes, a clear headlight and a red taillight, yellow reflectors on the pedals, at least one white or yellow reflector in the spokes of each wheel and a clear sounding bell as a warning signal.
+Austrian law sets specific requirements for bicycle equipment: at least two independently operating brakes, a clear headlight and a red taillight, yellow reflectors on the pedals, at least one white or yellow reflector in the spokes of each wheel, and a clear sounding bell as a warning signal.

-There is no helmet law for bicycles but we highly recommend the use of a helmet, especially if you travel on roads shared by other vehicles.
+There is no helmet law for bicycles, but we highly recommend the use of a helmet, especially if you travel on roads shared by other vehicles.

 Looking for biking software?

 Whether you're a newbie cyclist or have thousands of miles under your belt, cycling software can take your rides to the next level.
 With apps and software programs, indoor training becomes more challenging and engaging.
-You can also use software to track your rides outdoors, measuring how far you've traveled and how fast. www.bikemunk.com
+You can also use software to track your rides outdoors, measuring how far you've travelled and how fast. www.bikemunk.com